Gina Poertner, CHES

 "What fails to kill you will only make you stronger."

 We've all heard this one!
 Not sure who said it first, but it got me through the second shellacking of my knee in ’98.
-Thanks to the impeccable skills of Dr. Edwards on yet another surgery, I bounced right back and biked the 500 miles across Kansas a few months later.
-By autumn of 2000 however, I realized I’d have to limit my running, at least for a while, so I stuck with cycling and volleyball.
+Thanks to the impeccable skills of Dr. Dave Edwards on yet another surgery, I bounced right back and biked the 500 miles across Kansas a few months later.
+At one point, I realized I’d have to limit my running, at least for a while, so I stuck with cycling and volleyball.
 Now, I’m back to training with a focus and loving every minute of it, right down to the quad-burning intervals.
 It feels good to work this hard!

 Gina Poertner, CHES